 There is a flip side to this, however.
 On occasion, moving out can set a positive precedent for spousal support.
 If your ex steps up and manages the finances and home maintenance alone, it may indicate less need and lead to smaller payments.
 In addition, if you pay much less monthly support, it can help out in future proceedings.

-None of this is to say you can’t move out during divorce.
+None of this is to say you can’t move out during a divorce.

 But in general, unless the court specifically orders you to, or it’s a safety issue, we don’t recommend vacating.